puppetlabs/puppet-instruqt-tracks/pe-301-lab-3-0-refactor-the-apache-web-server-profile/01-refactor-profiles-with-parameters/assignment.md

 1. Add Hiera data for both `dc-west.yaml` and `common.yaml` configurations.
 Create the `data/datacenter/` directory and relevant files:
     1. In the VS Code explorer, navigate to **control-repo** > **data**.
     2. Right-click the `data` directory and then click **New Folder**.
 Name the new folder `datacenter`.
     3. Right-click the `datacenter` directory and then click **New File**.
-Name the new file `dc-west.yaml` and paste in the following contents.
+Name the new file `dc-west.yaml` and copy the following code into the file.
 Note the `port` value:
         ```
         # <control-repo>/data/datacenter/dc-west.yaml
         ---
         profile::apache::port: 8080
         ```
-    4. Open `common.yaml` and append the following code to the end of the file:
+    4. Open `common.yaml` and add the following code to the end of the file:
         ```
         # <control-repo>/data/common.yaml
         profile::apache::port: 80